Resale Value is an important factor to consider when purchasing a vehicle. Especially when it comes to pickup trucks.

 In the Rocky Mountain region, 2WD pickups would not be the most desirable and thus could affect resale value.

-According to caranddriver, picking your equipment choices from the factory could also affect the resale value.
+According to caranddriver, picking your equipment choices from the factory could also affect the trucks resale value.
 “Resale value is typically strongest on mid-level trims…” says Anil Goyal, senior vice president of automotive valuations and analytics at Black Book.

 Here are the results as of Sep/Oct 2018.
 Data provided by KBB.com